COVID: EU pulls out all stops to boost vaccine rollout | DW | 07.04.2021

 The European Union has drawn flak over the past few months for the sluggish pace of COVID vaccine rollout across the 27-nation bloc.
 Brussels has been responsible for negotiating vaccine procurement contracts with suppliers and distributing shots to member states.

-But the EU's inoculation drive lags that of places like the United Kingdom, the United States and Israel, causing widespread consternation and growing frustration among the region's public.
+But the EU's inoculation drive lags behind that of places like the United Kingdom, the United States and Israel, causing widespread consternation and growing frustration among the public.

 So far, only about 12.8% of EU citizens have received at least one shot of the vaccine, compared with 31% in the US and 46% in Britain, according to figures from Our World in Data.

 The EU has been bit by a massive shortfall in deliveries ever since the first shots were delivered at the end of last year.
-The troubled rollouts have become a major political issue.
+The sluggish rollouts have become a major political issue.

 For instance, it had promised 30 million doses by the end of March, but only delivered 17 million.